lawrennd/snippets/_ml/includes/clustering.md

 \subsubsection{Hierarchical Clustering}

 \slides{
 * Form taxonomies of the cluster centers
-* Like humans apply to animals, to form *phylogenies* }
+* Like humans apply to animals, to form *phylogenies*
+* Builds a tree structure showing relationships between data points
+* Two main approaches:
+    * Agglomerative (bottom-up): Start with individual points and merge
+    * Divisive (top-down): Start with one cluster and split }

 \notes{Other approaches to clustering involve forming taxonomies of the cluster centers, like humans apply to animals, to form trees.
+Hierarchical clustering builds a tree structure showing the relationships between data points.
+We'll demonstrate agglomerative clustering on the oil flow data set, which contains measurements from a multiphase flow facility.}

+\setupcode{import numpy as np
+from scipy.cluster.hierarchy import dendrogram, linkage import matplotlib.pyplot as plt import pods}

+\code{# Load the oil flow data data = pods.datasets.oil_flow()
+X = data['X']
+Y = data['Y']

+# Perform hierarchical clustering
+linked = linkage(X, 'ward')  # Ward's method for minimum variance

+# Create dendrogram plot
+plt.figure(figsize=(10, 7))
+dendrogram(linked,
+           orientation='top',
+           distance_sort='descending',
+           show_leaf_counts=True,
+           labels=Y.reshape(-1),
+           leaf_rotation=90)
+plt.title('Hierarchical Clustering of Oil Flow Data') plt.xlabel('Flow Type') plt.ylabel('Distance')
+plt.tight_layout()
+plt.savefig('\writeDiagramsDir/hierarchical-clustering-oil.svg')}

+\figure{\includediagram{\diagramsDir/hierarchical-clustering-oil}{80%}}{Hierarchical clustering applied to oil flow data.
+The dendrogram shows how different flow regimes are grouped based on their measurement similarities.
+The three main flow regimes (homogeneous, annular, and laminar) should form distinct clusters.}{hierarchical-clustering-oil}

+\notes{In this example, we've applied hierarchical clustering to the oil flow data set.
+The data contains measurements from different flow regimes in a multiphase flow facility.
+The dendrogram shows how measurements naturally cluster into different flow types.
+Ward's linkage method is used as it tends to create compact, evenly-sized clusters.
 You can learn more about agglomerative clustering in this video from Alex Ihler.}

 \figure{\includeyoutube{OcoE7JlbXvY}{600}{450}}{Hierarchical Clustering by Alex Ihler.}{alex-ihler-hierarchical-clustering}

 \subsubsection{Phylogenetic Trees}
 \slides{
-* Perform a hierarchical clustering based on genetic data, i.e. the actual contents of the genome.
-* Perform across a number of species and produce a *phylogenetic tree*.
-* Represents a guess at actual evolution of the species.
-* Used to estimate the origin of viruses like AIDS or Bird flu }
-\notes{Indeed, one application of machine learning techniques is performing a hierarchical clustering based on genetic data, i.e. the actual contents of the genome.
-If we do this across a number of species then we can produce a *phylogeny*.
-The phylogeny aims to represent the actual evolution of the species and some phylogenies even estimate the timing of the common ancestor between two species[^commonancestor].
-Similar methods are used to estimate the origin of viruses like AIDS or Bird flu which mutate very quickly.
-Determining the origin of viruses can be important in containing or treating outbreaks.

-[^commonancestor]: These models are quite a lot more complex than the simple clustering we describe here.
-They represent a common ancestor through a cluster center that is then allowed to evolve over time through a mutation rate.
-The time of separation between different species is estimated via these mutation rates.
+* Hierarchical clustering of genetic sequence data
+* Creates evolutionary trees showing species relationships
+* Estimates common ancestors and mutation timelines
+* Critical for tracking viral evolution and outbreaks }
+\notes{A powerful application of hierarchical clustering is in constructing phylogenetic trees from genetic sequence data.
+By comparing DNA/RNA sequences across species, we can reconstruct their evolutionary relationships and estimate when species diverged from common ancestors.
+The resulting tree structure, called a phylogeny, maps out the evolutionary history and relationships between organisms.

+Modern phylogenetic methods go beyond simple clustering - they incorporate sophisticated models of genetic mutation and molecular evolution.
+These models can estimate not just the structure of relationships, but also the timing of evolutionary divergence events based on mutation rates.
+This has important applications in tracking the origins and spread of rapidly evolving pathogens like HIV and influenza viruses.
+Understanding viral phylogenies helps epidemiologists trace outbreak sources, track transmission patterns, and develop targeted containment strategies.

+[^commonancestor]: Phylogenetic models incorporate molecular clock models that estimate mutation rates over time.
+By calibrating these with known divergence events from the fossil record, the timing of common ancestors can be estimated.
 }

 \subsubsection{Product Clustering}
 \slides{
-* Could apply hierarchical clustering to an e-commerce company's products.
+* Hierarchical clustering for e-commerce products
-* Would give us a phylogeny of products.
-* Each cluster of products would be split into sub-clusters of products until we got down to individual products.
-    * E.g. at high level Electronics/Clothing
+* Creates product taxonomy trees
+* Splits into nested categories (e.g. Electronics → Phones → Smartphones)
 }
-\notes{An e-commerce company could apply hierarchical clustering to all its products.
-That would  give a phylogeny of products.
-Each cluster of products would be split into sub-clusters of products until we got down to individual products.
-For example, we might expect a high level split to be Electronics/Clothing.
-Of course, a challenge with these tree-like structures is that many products belong in more than one parent cluster: for example running shoes should be in more than one group, they are 'sporting goods' and they are 'apparel'.
-A tree structure doesn't allow this allocation.}
+\notes{An e-commerce company could apply hierarchical clustering to organize their product catalog into a taxonomy tree.
+Products would be grouped into increasingly specific categories - for example, Electronics might split into Phones, Computers, etc., with Phones further dividing into Smartphones, Feature Phones, and so on.
+This creates an intuitive hierarchical organization.
+However, many products naturally belong in multiple categories - for instance, running shoes could reasonably be classified as both sporting equipment and footwear.
+The strict tree structure of hierarchical clustering doesn't allow for this kind of multiple categorization, which is a key limitation for product organization.}

 \subsubsection{Hierarchical Clustering Challenge}
 \slides{
-* Many products belong in more than one cluster: e.g. running shoes are 'sporting goods' and they are 'clothing'.
+* Many products belong in multiple clusters (e.g. running shoes are both 'sporting goods' and 'clothing')
-* Tree structure doesn't allow this allocation.
-* Our own psychological grouping capabilities are in cognitive science.
-    * E.g. Josh Tenenbaum and collaborators cluster data in more complex ways.}
-\notes{Our own psychological grouping capabilities are studied as a domain of cognitive science.
-Researchers like Josh Tenenbaum have developed algorithms that decompose data in more complex ways, but they can normally only be applied to smaller data sets.}
+* Tree structures are too rigid for natural categorization
+* Human concept learning is more flexible:
+    * Forms overlapping categories
+    * Learns abstract rules
+    * Builds causal theories}
+\notes{Our psychological ability to form categories is far more sophisticated than hierarchical trees.
+Research in cognitive science has revealed that humans naturally form overlapping categories and learn abstract principles that guide classification.
+Josh Tenenbaum's influential work demonstrates how human concept learning combines multiple forms of inference through hierarchical Bayesian models that integrate similarity-based clustering with theory-based reasoning.
+This computational approach aligns with foundational work by Eleanor Rosch on prototype theory and Susan Carey's research on conceptual change, showing how categorization adapts to context and goals.
+While these cognitively-inspired models better capture human-like categorization, their computational complexity currently limits practical applications to smaller datasets.
+Nevertheless, they provide important insights into more flexible clustering approaches that could eventually enhance machine learning systems.}

 \subsection{Other Clustering Approaches}

+\slides{
-* Spectral clustering (@Shi:normalized00,@Ng:spectral02)
+* Spectral clustering: Graph-based non-convex clustering
-  * Allows clusters which aren't convex hulls.
-* Dirichlet process
+* Dirichlet process: Infinite, non-parametric clustering }

-  * A probabilistic formulation for a clustering algorithm that is *non-parametric*.
-  * Loosely speaking it allows infinite clusters
-  * In practice useful for dealing with previously unknown species (e.g. a "Black Swan Event").
+\notes{Spectral clustering (@Shi:normalized00,@Ng:spectral02) is a powerful technique that uses eigenvalues of similarity matrices to perform dimensionality reduction before clustering.
+Unlike k-means, it can identify clusters of arbitrary shape, making it effective for complex data like image segmentation or social networks.

+The Dirichlet process provides a Bayesian framework for clustering without pre-specifying the number of clusters.
+It's particularly valuable in scenarios where new, previously unseen categories may emerge over time.
+For example, in species discovery, it can model the probability of finding new species while accounting for known ones.
+This "infinite clustering" property makes it well-suited for open-ended learning problems where the total number of categories is unknown.}

 \endif